moominmar/ConcurrentText/README.md

 # ConcurrentText

-Learning how to have a responsive input text box with parsing.
+A responsive input text box.
+Press buttons to add function names and input the next thing into the parenthesis.